isee2697/bricr-spa/docs/api.md

 ### Queries and Mutations

-Place queries and mutations inside `/src/api` directory in file according to business domain, ie. Login mutation should be places inside `/src/api/mutations/auth.ts` and exported as a const `export const LOGIN`
+Place queries and mutations inside `/src/api` directory in file according to business domain, ie. Login mutation should be places inside `/src/api/mutations/auth.ts` and exported as a const `export const LOGIN`.
+We copy files directly from backend project to keep this in sync.
+Be careful in `src/api/graphql/file.gql` because it has also custom definition for REST upload.

 ### API types and hooks